FujoWebDev/fujocoded-plugins/astro-authproto/README.md

 # @fujocoded/authproto

-Astro integration to easily authenticateyour site visitors using ATproto.
+Astro integration to easily authenticate your site visitors using ATproto.
 For Bluesky and beyond.

 > [!WARNING] This is not ready for prime time, only use it if you know what